“Every once in a while a dog enters your life and changes everything”

 Improving confidence and self-esteem – Social interactions may be difficult for pupils with autism and SEN but dogs do not judge.
 The companionship and friendships built between children and dogs can lead to increased confidence.

 Inclusion – Dogs can help reduce anxiety felt by some children in social settings that are stressful.
-They may feel more at ease in the company of a dog, so are more willing to be include and communicate with those around them.
+They may feel more at ease in the company of a dog, so are more willing to be included and communicate with those around them.

 "When I needed a hand, I found your paw"